-The interchange works have improved safety and efficiency at the intersection by constructing two new bridges to provide four lanes for Reid Highway traffic to flow uninterrupted over Malaga Drive.
+The interchange works are expected to improve safety and efficiency at the intersection with the two new bridges providing four lanes for Reid Highway traffic to flow uninterrupted over Malaga Drive.

-We have designed a four-lane freeway standard route on the Reid Highway over a four-lane arterial standard route on Malaga Drive.
-Dedicated bus lanes are included as requested by the Public Transport Authority, and a Principal Shared Path (PSP) links the existing PSP.
-No land acquisition was required and all work was done in the existing road reserve.
+We designed a four-lane freeway standard route on the Reid Highway over a four-lane arterial standard route on Malaga Drive.
+Dedicated bus lanes were included as requested by the Public Transport Authority, and a Principal Shared Path (PSP) links the existing PSP.
+All work was done in the existing road reserve.

 To provide enough long-term capacity on Reid Highway, and to save costs on future expansions, the bridges were built to eventually cater for three lanes in each direction.
 A double right-turn facility is included to cater for heavy westbound-northbound traffic movement.The key benefits this project are expected to deliver are:

 The Reid Highway / Malaga Drive Construction Reference Group (CRG) consisted of residents, local ratepayers, environmental groups, businesses, and other interested parties.
 Members of the CRG represented the community and provided input and feedback into the design and construction stages of the project.
-The CRG has completed its work for this project, and we sincerely thank all members for their input and involvement during the construction.
+We sincerely thank all members for their input and involvement during construction.

 If you have any queries, please contact our Customer Information Centre on 138 138 or by email to